codetricity/no-camera-template/README.md

 ## Loading RICOH THETA Sample Images Manually

-You do not need to use this app to storage images in your AVD.
+You do not need to use this app to store images in your AVD.
 You can manually save the images into the correct directory with `adb`.